6 points, SCA Band 1, 0.125 EFTSL

 - Understand and apply the rules of occupational health and safety appropriate to sustained independent studio practice and in order to collaborate safely with peers.

-12 hours per week, including four hours of taught studio and eight hours of personal study and studio practice.
+12 hours per week including 4 contact hours plus 8 hours of independent study and studio practice.

 See also Unit timetable information